FAQs

 The most common orthopaedic injuries are sprains and strains, fractures, and dislocations.
 Injuries can occur when playing indoor or outdoor sports or while exercising.
 Sports injuries can result from accidents, inadequate training, improper use of protective devices, or insufficient stretching or warm-up exercises.

-Outpatient Hip & Knee Replacement
+Outpatient Hip & Knee Replacement Surgery

 What are the benefits of outpatient hip and knee replacement?